steadywool/lemp-container/README.md

     image: docker.io/nginx:alpine
     ports:
       # If you want to change the used port, modify the first one
+      # If you want to connect from other devices on the same network, remove the two "127.0.0.1:"
       - 127.0.0.1:80:80 # Nginx+Php server
       - 127.0.0.1:8080:8080 # Phpmyadmin
     volumes: